Online Recorded Lecture

-LA BELLE EPOQUE RHYTHMS: From waltz to tango
+RHYTHMS: From waltz to tango

 Since the Middle Ages, Paris was a centre of music production: choral music, ballets and operas were premiered in Paris.
 La Belle Epoque will bring a different perspective.
 Cabarets and bistros, casinos and music halls were opened for those